xackery/rebuildeq-web/content/starting.md

 The Tribunal|Smite Proc during melee
 Tunare|All buffs cost 10% less mana
 Veeshan|Songs have 10m longer reach

+### AAs are Different

+Every time you level up, you gain 10 AAs.
+Achievements can be found in a tab in AAs to gain more AA points, and also are scattered in tasks.

+You can see a [list of all AAs on this page](/aa).

 ### Guild Masters Do More Than Train